jsdelivrbot/react-youtube-partial/README.md

 This will be a good starting place for our next session, when we'll review what we've already learned and finish up the app.

-### Getting Started

-There are two methods for getting started with this repo.

 #### Familiar with Git?
 Checkout this repo, install dependencies, then start the gulp process with the following: